zwily/typus/README.markdown

 You can use them as example on how to integrate your plugins into Typus.

+If you have an existing plugin and you want to integrate it with Typus use the `typus_plugin` generator.

+    $ script/generate plugin your_plugin
+    $ script/generate typus_plugin your_plugin

+Usually a Typus plugin contains `models`, `controllers` & `views.`.

 ## Acknowledgments

 - Isaac Feliu - http://railslab.net